aristanetworks/avd/ansible_collections/arista/avd/docs/containers/overview.md

 }
 ```

-If you want to test specific AVD branch or fork without making any changes, use following `devcontainer.json`:
+If you want to test specific AVD branch or fork without making any changes, use the following `devcontainer.json`:

 ```json
 {